What is a home reversion plan?

 Home reversion plans are very different to lifetime mortgages

 .
-With a home reversion plan you sell part or all of your home to the home reversion company at less that its market value.
-In exchange you will receive a tax-free lump sum and although you will no longer own your own home you have the right to live there rent free.
+With a home reversion plan you sell part or all of your home to the home reversion company at less than its market value.
+In exchange you will receive a tax-free lump sum and although you will no longer own your own home you have the right to live there rent free for the rest of your life.

 How does a home reversion plan work?